La Jolla: Transportation

+These four stations were opened on November 21, 2021, when the Blue Line was extended nine stops north from Old Town Transit Center to serve areas such as La Jolla Village, UC San Diego, and University City.

 Education

 Higher education

 The University of California San Diego is the center of higher education in La Jolla.
 The campus' name was briefly UC La Jolla during the planning stage of the university's development.
-UCSD includes the Scripps Institution of Oceanography and the San Diego Supercomputer Center.
+UCSD includes Scripps Institution of Oceanography and the San Diego Supercomputer Center.

 National University is also headquartered in La Jolla, with several academic campuses located throughout the county and the state.
 Among the several research institutes near UCSD and in the nearby Torrey Pines Science Park are Scripps Research Institute, the Sanford Burnham Prebys Medical Discovery Institute (formerly called the La Jolla Cancer Research Foundation), La Jolla Institute for Allergy and Immunology (LJI), and the Salk Institute for Biological Studies.

 Other schools

 La Jolla is served by the San Diego Unified School District.
 Public schools include La Jolla High School, La Jolla Elementary, Muirlands Middle School, Torrey Pines Elementary, and Bird Rock Elementary, as well as Preuss School, a public charter school.
 The community's prep schools are The Bishop's School, The Children's School, Delphi Academy, Stella Maris Academy, The Gillispie School, and the Evans School.
 La Jolla Country Day School is located in the nearby community of University City.